ranja-sarkar/GD/README.md

 <img width="379" height="36" alt="01" src="https://github.com/user-attachments/assets/bd9b9fa5-ac7b-4a9f-a192-658c8cd14117" />

 In logistic regression, we model the log-odds.
+The odds (ratio) is basically clarifying how likely the numerator is to happen relative to (denominator) not happening.
+Odds are calcuated as p/(1-p) which yields the ratio of the probability of happening to the probability of not happening.
+For example, if p = 0.5, the odds of happening and not happening are equally likely.

 <img width="527" height="77" alt="02" src="https://github.com/user-attachments/assets/a82be645-cef4-4aa8-9710-794235f2088a" />